scottslowe/2018-itx-iac-workshop/lab-01-guide.md

 # Git demo and hands-on lab

+_Prerequisites: A GitHub account; Git installed on your system_

 1. Before you can use Git, you'll need to configure Git (if you haven't already).
 First, tell Git your name with `git config --global user.name "<Your Name>"` (the quotes are needed).

 2. Next, tell Git your email address with `git config --global user.email "<your.address@domain.com>"` (the quotes are needed).